rsnyder/plant-humanities/breadfruit/README.md

     license="https://creativecommons.org/licenses/by-sa/3.0/deed.en">
 {#paragraph35}

-*Note: the author would like to extend thanks to Matthew Turetsky for his contributions to this essay.*
+*Note: the author wishes to thank Matthew Turetsky, quinoa scholar, who gave enormous assistance to this essay on the breadfruit through completing all the hypertexting.*

 ### References